 Cheese expresses a value that consumers always recognise.
 Proof is found on the ample recall of published values of the various contents listed on product packaging, even if it’s only the aroma.
 If cheese is present there is flavor, nature and value of foods ranging from pasta stuffed with other delicacies to frozen pizza, from snacks to pre-cooked meals.

 In processed cheese, just a glance at the more well-known products identifies at least a couple of tendencies.
 Cheese that is soft and stringy – with the presence of mozzarella – otherwise savoury, thanks to the contribution of Emmental, or Parmigiano Reggiano.
 But which one or how much cheese is treated is the real mystery, or rather the fraud.

 The fraudulent practice is quite widespread and covers both product variants.
 As soon as the processed cheese is presented with name and image of a characteristic ingredient (i.e. mozzarella, Emmental) – the perceived value is distinct – but its quantity is deliberately hidden.
 (1)

 The will to conceal the effective nature and value of the food confirms recourse to strategy, constituting an authentic deception which is damaging to the consumer.
 The trick is to show the quantity of the characteristic ingredient with respect to the “cheese” component, instead of specifying its real quantity in the final product.

-Some cases worthy of investigation by the Administrative Authority and of Judiciary Police:
+Some cases worthy of investigation by the official control authorities and the public prosecutors :